Jabez9710/Stock-Price-Forecasting-Using-Machine-Learning-/README.md

 # Licensed Under MIT
 MIT License

-Copyright (c) 2021 Gladrin Gideon Aroul
+Copyright (c) 2023 Jabez Livingston

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal